bn22/files-challenge/README.md

 Info 343 Challenge 1

-Hi, i hope we have a fun quarter and learn a lot.
+Hi, nice to meet you. i hope we have a fun quarter and learn a lot.